pucheng-tan/WordFlow-wiki/Final-Product-Report/User-Documentation/Usage-Instructions.md

 8. To change another user's privilege, click the "Back To Users" button in the upper right corner of the window and repeat steps 1-7.

 ![change_privilege_7](uploads/de1c34ad61477a03d6e47853840e2a3d/change_privilege_7.png)

+# TODO: Classroom Management
+## TODO: View List of Classrooms
+## TODO: Add New Classroom

+# TODO: Typing Challenges
+- general info about click typing challenge, select challenge mode and duration, type the content from the challenge into the input box, space to advance to next word, details about duration
+- something about virtual keyboard
+## TODO: Dictation Typing Challenge
+- information specific to the dictation challenge
+## TODO: Programming Typing Challenge
+- information specific to programming challenges